tgvaughan/bacter/_doc/basic_tutorial.md

 ---------------------

-During the analysis results are written to several files which can usually located in the same directory as the directory containin the input XML.
+During the analysis results are written to several files which can usually located in the same directory as the directory containing the input XML.
 These are:

 1. The **log** file, which ends in the extension .log and contains